Unwoundd/HardcoreDifficulty-RDR2/README.md

 The goal of this mod is to provide an experience that is more challenging and satisfying than the vanilla Red Dead Redemption 2 game.
 We accomplish this by modifying several in game values such as the damage taken, damage dealt, health regeneration and more.
-Updates with more mechanic and interesting modifications are to come soon.
+Updates with more mechanics and interesting modifications are soon to come.

 ## Installation
 1. Download [RAGE Plugin Hook](http://ragepluginhook.net/Downloads.aspx) for RDR2